History of Health Sciences

 This graduate program will train students to examine the history of health sciences (medicine, nursing, pharmacy, public health, alternative healing, and biomedical research) from a variety of critical approaches.
 Doctoral students will be prepared to undertake a wide variety of professional careers in academia, industry, government, and communications.
 For those who choose academic research and teaching in the field, this program will lay the foundation for them to create and interpret new knowledge as scholars and to share and disseminate their knowledge of the field as educators.
 Those who choose other career paths will learn to incorporate historical perspectives into their understanding and practice of their respective fields, as will students enrolled in the master’s program for professionals and medical students who take elective courses in the program.
 The physical and intellectual location of this history program within one of the nation’s leading medical schools affords the opportunity to advance the historical analysis and understanding of biomedical sciences, clinical practices, and health policies.

 History of Health Sciences offers two degree programs.
 The doctorate program leads to the PhD.
 Students may also pursue a doctorate in History of Health Sciences jointly with a degree in Medicine, leading to a combined MD-PhD.
 Candidates for the joint degree must apply separately to the Program in History of Health Sciences and to the School of Medicine .
-A master's degree (MA) is offered as well, either full time, or part time to individuals who already hold a doctoral degree in medicine, science, or other professional field (e.g., public health, nursing, pharmacy).
+A master’s degree (MA) is offered as well, in certain cases, either full time, or part time to individuals who already hold a doctoral degree in medicine, science, or other professional field (e.g., public health, nursing, pharmacy).

 Students enrolled in the PhD program are eligible for financial support administered through the Department of Anthropology, History, and Social Medicine at UCSF.
 Students may be required to work as teaching assistants or research assistants in return for the payment of fees and stipends.
 MD-PhD students are also eligible for funding during the doctoral phase of their work toward the joint degree.
 Students enrolled in the MA program must provide their own funding.